MozerBYU/IT_Projects/Software/Nginx_WAF.md

 > <br>
 > <br> `Include "/etc/nginx/modsec/modsecurity.conf"`

-### Part 1f – Add the Free OWASP CRS Rule Set to your ModSecurity Rules
+## Part 6 – Add the OWASP CRS Rule Set to your ModSecurity Rules

 For this part we’re going to download the latest rule set from OWASP’s official GitHub repo.